abaire/nxdk_pgraph_tests/README.md

 * Back - Go up one menu or leave a test.
 If pressed on the root menu, exit the application.
 * Black - Exit the application.

+## Build prerequisites

+This test suite requires some modifications to the pbkit used by the nxdk in order to operate.

+Use the `pbkit_extensions` branch in https://github.com/abaire/nxdk

 ## Running with CLion

 Create a build target